ADVISORY ETHIOPIA-ELECTION/POLLS CLOSE

 Polls close in Ethiopia's parliamentary elections

-ADDIS ABABA - Polls close in Ethiopia's parliamentary elections, the first test of voter support for Prime Minister Abiy Ahmed.
+ADDIS ABABA - Polls close after three-hour extension from originally scheduled time (1500GMT) in Ethiopia's parliamentary elections, the first test of voter support for Prime Minister Abiy Ahmed.
 Abiy has faced criticism since then over the war in Tigray and for rolling back some of the country's new freedoms.

 SCHEDULE: